Warts - Medical Condition

 Genital warts: Treatments for destroying genital warts include the following:*

-There is a vaccination for genital warts for females aged 9 to 45 years and males aged 9 to 26 years that protects against 9 common types of HPV.
+There is a vaccination for genital warts for individuals aged 9 to 45 years old that protects against 9 common types of HPV.
 HPV, or human papillomavirus, is a sexually transmitted virus that can cause cervical cancer, genital warts, and other health problems.
 The vaccine protects against the types of HPV that cause about 90% of all genital warts.
 It also prevents infection with types of HPV that cause 70% of all cervical cancers.
 There is also another vaccination for HPV available; this vaccination protects against 2 types of HPV that cause 70% of all cervical cancers but does not protect against the strains that cause genital warts.

 Apart from genital or plantar warts, many warts will disappear on their own, without any treatment.
 However, if you find them bothersome, your doctor can prescribe a treatment such as cryotherapy, which involves freezing the warts with liquid nitrogen, or try other medications.